MileHacker Logo

 • Mercado Artesanal: Specific sections within or near Mercado Modelo dedicated to artisan crafts, making it easy to find handmade souvenirs.

-• Variety: Offers an extensive selection for every one of your shopping needs, from daily necessities to unique gifts.
+• Variety: Offers an extensive selection for every one of your shopping needs, from everyday necessities to special gifts.

 • Local Experience: Engage with local vendors and experience the atmosphere.